wdfhai/README-generator/readme.md

 ### Contact

-- My Github name is wdfhai.
+- My Github name is a.
-- For any questions or comments, please reach out to me on Twitter at @wdfhai.
+- For any questions or comments, please reach out to me on LinkedIn at a.

 ### Summary

-Enjoy!
+aa